ethereum-optimism/specs/specs/fault-proof/stage-one/optimism-portal.md

 Proves a withdrawal transaction.

-- Withdrawal game must be a **maybe valid game**.
+- Withdrawal game must be a [**maybe valid game**](./anchor-state-registry.md#maybe-valid-game).
-- Withdrawal transaction's target must not be the OptimismPortal address.
+- Withdrawal transaction's target must not be the `OptimismPortal` address.
-- Withdrawal game's root claim must be equal to the hashed outputRootProof input.
+- Withdrawal game's root claim must be equal to the hashed `outputRootProof` input.
-- Must verify that the hash of this withdrawal is stored in the L2toL1MessagePasser contract on L2.
+- Must verify that the hash of this withdrawal is stored in the `L2toL1MessagePasser` contract on L2.
 - A withdrawal cannot be reproved by the same proof submitter unless both of the following are true:
-  - the dispute game previously used to prove the withdrawal is now an invalid game.
+  - the dispute game previously used to prove the withdrawal is now an [**invalid game**](./anchor-state-registry.md#invalid-game).
   - the withdrawal was never finalized.
 - System must not be paused.